Skip to content

 To help you promote the nutritional power of the egg, the IEC has developed a downloadable industry toolkit, including key messages, a range of sample social media posts, and matching graphics for Instagram, Twitter and Facebook.

-Download the industry toolkit (Spanish)About Dr Mickey Rubin
+Download the industry toolkit (English)

 Mickey Rubin, PhD, is a member of the International Egg Nutrition Centre’s (IENC) Global Egg Nutrition Expert Group and Executive Director of the Egg Nutrition Center (ENC) in the United States.
 He is passionate about nutrition science and how the foods we eat impact our health.
 Dr Rubin began his career in the food industry at Kraft Foods where he served as a Senior Nutrition Scientist.
 He then served as Principal Scientist at Provident Clinical Research.
 Most recently, Dr Rubin spent 8 years as Vice President of Nutrition Research at National Dairy Council.